Catalpa: GC for a Low-Variance Software Stack: Data Availability

-While complete independence may be impossible, the fact that the old space is fully reference-counted and only \emph{fringe} objects are touched during collection, presents compelling opportunities for parallelism.
+The current collector and the \gc runtime are single-threaded.
+However, there is active work to add structured task-parallel computation to \bosque.
+In this model we, ideally, want to provide fully thread-local allocation and collection.
+The invariant that the old space is fully reference-counted and only \emph{fringe} objects are touched during collection, presents compelling opportunities for parallelism.
 Fully, thread local allocation is a trivial extension of the current model -- simply a per-thread nursery.
-However, with a task-parallel model, it may be possible to run a collection prior to task execution (at a cost of $O(\us{100})$) which ``freezes'' the objects into the RC space then, when child tasks run collections, they will not move the objects as they are already in the RC space.
+However, with a structured task-parallel model, it may be possible to model shared inter-thread references via an ownership and borrowing system~\cite{lineartypes,singularity} that would allow threads to share references without (or with minimal) synchronization during collection.
 In this model each child can perform a thread-local collection, modulo reference count operations, without synchronization.
-Thus, synchronization between threads can be reduced into two critical sections of the GC.
+Thus, synchronization between threads would be reduced into two critical sections of the GC.